ImVikashKr/Zomato-Review-Sentniment-Analysis/README.md

 # Zomato-Review-Sentniment-Analysis
+This project aims to analyze customer sentiment towards restaurants using Zomato restaurant review data and segmenting them based on factors such as cost, cuisine, and other attributes.

 Divided restaurants into segments using clustering techniques(PCA for visualtisations also) and also did sentiment analysis for the reviews.

 First, I used KMeans clustering to cluster the restaurant based on cost, different cuisines, locality and meta-tags.
 Once a similar clusters of restaurants formed, I tried to analyse various clusters and look for some trend in the data.